Bi-Lagrangian structures and Teichm\"uller theory

 where $\langle \, , \rangle$ is the duality pairing between $\upT^* \TS$ and $\upT \TS$, and the notations $q_{u_i}$, $\mu_{v_i}$ are explained right below this theorem. \end{enumerate} \end{theorem}

 Before writing the proof of \autoref{thm:QFHoloMetric}, let us introduce the notations that we use in \eqref{eq:explicitQFmetric}.
 First recall that for a tangent vector $u$ to $\QFS$, we write $u = u_1 + u_2$, where $u_1$ (resp. $u_2$) is tangent to the vertical (resp. horizontal) Bers foliation.
 Now observe that: \begin{itemize} \item Since $u_2$ is tangent to a horizontal Bers slice which is a copy of Teichmüller space, one can identify $u_2$ to a tangent vector to Teichmüller space.
-We denote it $\mu_{u_2} \in \upT \TS$. \item Since $u_1$ is tangent to a vertical Bers slice which can be embedded in a fiber of the bundle $p \colon \CPS \to \TS$ (by the map $Z^+ \colon \QFS \to \mathcal{CP}(S)$, see \autoref{subsec:FuchsianAndQF}), one can identify $u_1$ to a tangent vector to that fiber.
-Recall that fibers of $p$ are affine spaces modeled on vector spaces of holomorphic quadratic differentials (see \autoref{subsec:CPS}), so one can identify $u_1$ to a holomorphic quadratic differential \textit{i.e.} a cotangent vector to Teichmüller space.
+We denote it $\mu_{u_2} \in \upT \TS$. \item Since $u_1$ is tangent to a vertical Bers slice which can be embedded in a fiber of the bundle $p \colon \CPS \to \TS$ (see \autoref{subsec:FuchsianAndQF}), one can identify $u_1$ to a tangent vector to that fiber.
+Recall that fibers of $p$ are affine spaces modeled on holomorphic quadratic differentials (see \autoref{subsec:CPS}), so one can identify $u_1$ to a cotangent vector to Teichmüller space.
 We denote it $q_{u_1} \in \upT^* \TS$. \end{itemize}

 \begin{proof}[Proof of \autoref{thm:QFHoloMetric}] Since $g$ is the complex bi-Lagrangian metric associated to the complex bi-Lagrangian structure of \autoref{thm:QFBL}, the proof of \ref{theoremQFHoloMetrici}, \ref{theoremQFHoloMetricii}, and \ref{theoremQFHoloMetriciii} is a direct application of \autoref{thm:ComplexBiLagConnection}, \autoref{thm:ComplexAndRealBL}, \autoref{thm:BiLagComplexificationKahler} and \autoref{thm:QFBL}.